-After the dissolution of Soviet Union, Kazakhstan became an independent country on December 16, 1991.
-The early years of this newly formed country were marked by significant reforms to the Soviet-styled economy.
-Later, Kazakhstan made a noteworthy progress toward developing a strong market economy.
+After the dissolution of the Soviet Union, Kazakhstan became an independent country on December 16, 1991.
+Significant reforms to the Soviet-style economy marked the early years of this newly formed country.
+Later, Kazakhstan made noteworthy progress toward developing a strong economy.

-Since 2000, the country is experiencing significant growth in all sectors by making use of their large reserves of oil, gas, and minerals.
-Due to good economical condition, Kazakhstan repaid all of its debt to the International Monetary Fund (IMF) in 2000, 7 years ahead of schedule and became the first former Soviet republic to do so.
-In September 2002 Kazakhstan received an investment-grade credit rating from a major international credit rating agency and became the first country in the CIS to achieve that goal.
+Since 2000, the country has been experiencing significant growth in all sectors with the help of oil, gas, and minerals reserves.
+Due to strong economic conditions, Kazakhstan repaid all of its debt to the International Monetary Fund (IMF) in 2000, 7 years ahead of schedule, and became the first former Soviet republic to do so.
+In September 2002, Kazakhstan received an investment-grade credit rating from an international credit rating agency and became the first country in the CIS to achieve that goal.

-Kazakhstan has the biggest wealth and financial system in Central Asia.
-It has got extensive area of fossil fuel reserves along with minerals and metals.
-The industrial part of Kazakhstan lays itself on the extraction and processing of the natural resources.
-The construction division also plays an important role in the country's economy.
+Kazakhstan has the most significant wealth and financial system in Central Asia.
+It has got an extensive area of fossil fuel reserves along with minerals and metals.
+The industrial sector of Kazakhstan lays itself on the extraction and processing of natural resources.
+The construction division also plays a vital role in the country's economy.
 Producer of crude oil and natural gas condensate, Kazakhstan has got the world's 11th biggest reserve for oil and natural gas.
-With the help of expansion of oil production and the development of new oil fields, Kazakhstan is trying hard to achieve the rank into the world's top 10 oil-producing nations.
-Due to some ambitious plan, the banking system of Kazakhstan is also developing rapidly.
-The National Bank of Kazakhstan is helping to strengthen the banking sector of country.
+With the help of the expansion of oil production and the development of new oil fields, Kazakhstan is trying hard to achieve the rank of the world's top 10 oil-producing nations.
+The banking system of Kazakhstan is also developing rapidly.
+The National Bank of Kazakhstan is helping to strengthen the banking sector of the country.

-The country's massive steppe land accepts both grain production and livestock.
-Rice, wheat, barley and cotton are the main crops and dairy products, meat, leather and wool form the chief livestock products of the country.
+The country's massive steppe land is used for agricultural production and livestock.
+Rice, wheat, barley, and cotton are the main crops, and dairy products, meat, leather, and wool form the major livestock products of the country.
 The southern mountains grow a lot of apples and walnuts.

-Kazakhstan has got the second largest uranium, chromium, lead and zinc reserve, the third largest manganese reserve and the fifth largest copper reserve in the world.
-Kazakhstan is one of the leading exporters of uranium in the world while the other major exports of the country include wheat, textile, and livestock.
-The country also places itself in the top ten rankings for gold, iron and coal.
-It possesses the biggest market of silver, zinc and nickel in West Asia.
+Kazakhstan has got the second largest uranium, chromium, lead, and zinc reserve, the third largest manganese reserve, and the fifth-largest copper reserve in the world.
+Kazakhstan is one of the leading exporters of uranium globally, while the other significant exports of the country include wheat, textile, and livestock.
+The country also places itself in the top ten rankings for gold, iron, and coal.
+It possesses the biggest market of silver, zinc, and nickel in West Asia.